Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Not all equivalences to RH are created equal

 But what about $J^{d,0}_{X_{10}, cl}$?
 We know that this will have non-real zeros if $d$ is large enough, but how large is large enough?
 The first two zeros (in magnitude) of $X_{10}$ are real, and then a pair of complex conjugate zeros.
 Since the ``Riemann Hypothesis'' fails for $X_{10}$ almost immediately, one might guess that $J^{d,0}_{X_{10}, cl}$ should have a non-real zero for $d$ quite small.
 This is not the case.
 By a direct calculation (we used Mathematica), $J^{d,0}_{X_{10}, cl}$ has only real zeros for~$d\le 118$, and for all larger $d$ it has non-real zeros.

-Table~\ref{tab:Xjhyperbolic} shows, for various $j$, the maximal $d$ such that $J^{d,0}_{X_j, cl}$ has only real zeros.
+Table~\ref{tab:Xjhyperbolic} shows, for various $X_j$, the maximal $d$ such that $J^{d,0}_{X_j, cl}$ has only real zeros.
 The data in that table confirm the impression from Chasse's theorem, that Jensen polynomials are inefficient at detecting non-real zeros.
 Furthermore, the Jensen polynomials, which are defined in terms of the Taylor series coefficients, are not efficient at extracting information from those coefficients.
-The $d$th order Taylor polynomial of $X_j$ also detects the non-real zero if $d$ is large enough: this is shown in the bottom row of Table~\ref{tab:Xjhyperbolic}.
-We see that the Jensen polynomials require significantly more terms than the Taylor polynomials to detect the non-real zeros.
+The $d$th order Taylor polynomial of $X_j$ also detects the non-real zero if $d$ is large enough, in accord with Lemma~\ref{farmerequivalence}: this is shown in the bottom row of Table~\ref{tab:Xjhyperbolic}.
+We see that the Jensen polynomials require significantly more Taylor coefficients than the Taylor polynomials to detect the non-real zeros.

-If Jensen polynomials are to be a useful tool to study zeros, then they would need to be more efficient, not less efficient, than other methods of detecting zeros off the critical line.
-But that is not the case.
-The Jensen polynomial properties (\ref{jensenlim}) and~(\ref{rhandjensen}) listed in Section~\ref{sec:jensencl} are elegant, but it is the distracting beauty of a scenic route through a lovely countryside, diverting the traveler from the intended destination.
+In the terminology of Section~\ref{sec:taxonomy}, Jensen polynomials are a repackaging of the equivalence in Lemma~\ref{farmerequivalence}.
+And since the Jensen polynomials disperse the information in the Taylor polynomials, we are justified in asserting that the Jensen polynomials are even less useful than the Taylor polynomials as a tool for resolving~RH.

+A similarity between Jensen and Taylor polynomials is that they approximate $\Xi(z)$ when $|z|$ is small.
+It is tempting to view the Jensen polynomials as ``better'' because for larger $z$ the zeros of Jensen polynomials are real, while Taylor polynomials tend to have many complex zeros.
+But, that apparently nice property is just a distraction.
+One set of functions has meaningless zeros on a line, and the other has meaningless zeros near a circle.
+In both cases the extraneous zeros say very little about the function being approximated.
+The apparently nice property of having extra real zeros comes at the cost of converging to the function more slowly.
+One must distinguish between elegance in the statement of a proposition, and actually being useful as a tool to prove new results.
+That criticism also applies to the equivalences due to Robin and to Lagarias.